Will A Debt Management Program Ruin My Credit Score?

 Don’t Worry About Credit Score Dropping Early

-It is true that for the first 8-10 months of a debt management program, your score could take a hit because you close some accounts.
-It’s also possible you will be pinged with a late payment penalty for a month or two because your credit counselor has negotiated new payment dates with credit card company that don’t match previous dates.
+It is true that for the first 8-10 months of a debt management program, your score could take a hit because you close some accounts and that adversely affects your credit utilization ratio.
+It’s also possible you will be pinged with a late payment penalty for a month or two because your credit counselor has negotiated new payment dates with credit card companies that don’t match previous dates.
 This is a temporary blip that should pass after you begin making on-time payments for six consecutive months.
 Besides, if you’re trying to catch up with bill payments, you probably shouldn’t be out looking for a home or auto loan that will bring your credit score into play.

 Enrolling in a debt management program is a long-term decision to eliminate debt so short-term blips on your credit score really aren’t a problem.
-The typical debt management plan runs for 3-5 years and the long-term gains resulting from eliminating debt far outweigh a temporary negative impact on a credit score.
+The typical debt management plan runs for 3-5 years and the long-term gains – typically, credit scores rise 100 points or more – from making on-time payments and eliminating debt far outweigh a temporary negative impact on a credit score.

 Ultimately, the best thing you can do for your credit score is improve your ability to make consistent, on-time payments and pay your debt off.
 Joining a debt management program or speaking with a credit counselor can help you with both areas that make up 65% of your credit score.
 High marks in both areas will bring high marks on your credit score.